rodrigohervas/node-express-mongodb/Readme.md

 ## To make a request

 Use authentication with a Bearer token (f8a6747b-8ae5-47e7-9828-6cd1afd1564f).

-The above token is for test purposes.
+The token is for test purposes.

+Endpoints:

+.get/delete/update a user: /users/:id
+.get users/create user: /users